MetaMask/snaps/packages/controllers/src/permissions/README.md

 Restricted methods require the requisite permission in order to be called.

 At any given moment, the `PermissionController` state tree describes the complete state of the permissions of all subjects known to the current MetaMask instance.
-The `PermissionController` also provides methods for adding, updating, and removing permissions.
-The controller has a sibling module, the `PermissionEnforcer`, which furnishes methods for applying the rules described by the controller state to incoming JSON-RPC requests.
-The also provides a `json-rpc-engine` middleware so that we can apply its logic to incoming JSON-RPC requests.
+The `PermissionController` also provides methods for adding, updating, and removing permissions, and a `json-rpc-engine` middleware function factory so that the permissioning logic can be applied to incoming JSON-RPC requests.

 Once the permission middleware is injected into our middleware stack, every JSON-RPC request will be handled in one of the following ways:

 - If the requested method is neither restricted nor unrestricted, the request will be rejected with a `methodNotFound` error.
 - If the requested method is unrestricted, it will pass through the middleware unmodified.
-- If the requested method is restricted, the enforcer will attempt to get the permission corresponding to the subject and target, and:
+- If the requested method is restricted, the middleware will attempt to get the permission corresponding to the subject and target, and:
   - If a permission is found, call the corresponding method with the request parameters.
   - If a permission is not found, reject the request with an `unauthorized` error.